-For students that graduate form one programs within the school and wishes to enroll in another program within the school, a determination of the State laws will determine the number of hours that will be transferred into the new program.
+For students that graduate from one program within the school and wish to enroll in another program within the school, a determination of the State laws will determine the number of hours that will be transferred into the new program.
 The student will need to meet thee quantitative and qualitative components of Satisfactory Academy Progress (SAP) for the new program.